Cocaine Use During Pregnancy

 - Impaired adolescent functioning (poor school performance, behavior, brain structure).

 - Impaired perceptual reasoning and procedural learning.

 - Behavior problems.

 - Problems with language development.

-Researchers have also found that teens who were exposed to the drug in utero were twice as likely to use tobacco and marijuana at age 15 and to develop a substance use disorder at age compared to teens who did not experience in-utero cocaine exposure 17.
-These teens were also more likely to have 17:
+Researchers have also found that teens who were exposed to the drug in-utero were twice as likely to use tobacco and marijuana at age 15 and develop a substance use disorder as teens who did not experience in-utero cocaine exposure.7 These teens were also more likely to have:7

 - Trouble problem-solving.